 Note: You can copy these Data Spaces using "Save as" and then add fields as needed.

-Data space types and details on it
+Following table lists the Data space types and details:

 |Delete||Clone||Edit Name & Description||Add custom fields|